 Reflection As a group, we debriefed this program quite extensively.
 We noted that there were several variables in this program and that we would like to re-direct the goals and focus for next year.
 This program originally started with a science focus; hence the 2 days spent comparing The Poudre River's aquatic ecology with other east-moving waterways in RMNP.
 However, the students could have benefitted more from an introductory camping theme as they were struggling with outdoor living skills, changes in weather, and available mountain-style recreation activities.
 Themes aside, the students had an amazing opportunity to experience RMNP.
 This was certainly evident by the smiles and friendships shown on the culminating slide show on the last day.

 Week 6(b): Manhattan High School

-I facilitated an aquatic ecology program for Manhattan High School (in Kansas) students enrolled in a 3 week field biology course.
+What I did I facilitated an aquatic ecology program for Manhattan High School (in Kansas) students enrolled in a 3 week field biology course.
 We started by welcoming the 18 students and 2 teachers and moved into introductions and the basics of a watershed.
 Because the students were very familiar with water ecology vocabulary and initial concepts, I was able to expand a little more on the topic than I had been able to in the past.
 The students participated and were eager to contribute to the dialogue.